zdanov/git_workshop/README.md

-This is the new and updated README.md file.
+This is the new and updated a;lskdjflaksjdf README.md file.

 Love, Ivan